evanx/redex/README.md

 Processors should specify the message versions they can handle, and otherwise reject messages.

 We wish to support "immutable" processors to "let sleeping dogs lie" so to speak, whereby the version of the message is used to invoke the appropriate version of the required processor.

+## Concurrency

+We use Redis for "shared memory" accessed by Node processors.
+Both Redis and Node have single-threaded event loops, which simplifies concurrency.

+We use Redis queues for our "concurrency model" where processors are "actors" which avoid concurrent operations on shared memory.

 ## Examples